 The Year of Yes – From the creator of “Must See TV” including Grey’s Anatomy, Private Practice and Scandal, comes a book that challenges the very definition of success from a working mom.
 You can have it all, and have nothing, if you aren’t being true to yourself and embracing a life that truly challenges and fulfills you.

-Practical Books To Give As High School Graduation Gifts
+Practical Books To Give As College Graduation Gifts

 What You’re Really Meant To Do – Too often, people live unfulfilled lives because they chase after the wrong kind of success.
 Here’s how to define what “success” means to you and then put a plan together that will get you there.
 This is a great book for recent grads.